-You can add iPhone, iPad, iPod touch, and Apple TV to Apple Business Manager using Apple Configurator 2, regardless of where the devices were purchased.
-When you set up a device that has been manually enrolled, it behaves like any other enrolled device, with mandatory supervision and mobile device management (MDM) enrollment.
-For devices that weren’t purchased directly, the user has a 30-day provisional period to remove the device from enrollment, supervision, and MDM.
+You can add iPhone, iPad, iPod touch and Apple TV to Apple Business Manager using Apple Configurator 2, regardless of where the devices were purchased.
+When you set up a device that has been manually enrolled, it behaves like any other enrolled device, with mandatory supervision and mobile device management (MDM) enrolment.
+For devices that were not purchased directly, the user has a 30-day provisional period to remove the device from enrolment, supervision and MDM.
 This 30-day activation period begins when the device is disconnected from the Mac running Apple Configurator 2 and restarts.

 Adding devices with Apple Configurator 2

 There are two ways to add devices to Apple Business Manager in Apple Configurator 2:

 You do not select the “Activate and complete enrolment” option: use this method if you have a new or existing device that requires unique user authentication to enrol in MDM.
 The device is left at the Setup Assistant, and the user completes the enrolment.

 You select the “Activate and complete enrolment” option: use this method if you have an existing device that already has a record in, and is managed by, your MDM.
 This can include managing all the Setup Assistant steps so the user gets a device that is ready to use.

 After a device is added by Apple Configurator 2